Is hugelkultur in Scandinavia a good idea?

 Source: https://en.wikipedia.org/wiki/Mycorrhiza

-Since some bacteria and fungus can directly feed plants in exchange for treats the plant provides we should work with the system and not fight it.
-Some plants even have
+Since some bacteria and fungi can directly feed plants in exchange for treats the plant provides we should work with the system and not fight it.
+Some plants even have fungi that can extend their roots, expanding the reach of the plant to find more water and nutrients.

 If we don’t make sure the local ecosystem in our soil is taken care of, by use of chemical fertilizers and poisons, the soil will not have the proper natural tools to make that happen and then our soil and